 Camassia quamashSpikes of slender-petaled starry blossoms do well around ponds, in moist areas of light woods and the garden.
 Silvery medium-blue 6-petaled cup-shaped flowers on strong stalks.

 Also called Camas, Quamash and Wild Hyacinth, this North American native was a dietary staple of the Nez Perce, Cree and Blackfoot tribes.
-Camas comes from the Nez Perce word for ‘sweet.’
-Sacajawea was said to have dug the roots to help keep the Lewis & Clark expedition alive.
+Another name, Camas, and the Latin come from the Nez Perce word for ‘sweet.’
+Formerly C. esculenta, and listed on Slow Foods’ Ark of Taste.

 12–16" tall.
 Late Spring to Early Summer blooms, Z3-8, 5cm/up bulbs.